OceaneCsn/integrative_GRN_N_induction/README.md

 + In the `inferred_GRN` folder, we make available to the community the end product of DIOgene on the nitrate induction case study, for anyone interested in mining the inferred GRN.

++ `Comparison_to_existing_methods.Rmd` contains code to reproduce our comparison of weightedRF and weightedLASSO to state of the art competitor algorithms for integrative regression-based GRN inference.

 # Requirements
 ---